The Tucson Festival of Books is back! Here's what to know about this year's in-person event

 But the festival offers so much more than books — it offers a chance to explore the best of Tucson’s cultural, educational and literary communities.

-There will be 180 local and national exhibitors at the two-day event offering merchandise, resources and book signings to festival-goers.
+There will be 180 local and national exhibitors offering merchandise, resources and book signings to festivalgoers.
 A few of the exhibitors at this year’s festival include HarperCollins Childrens, Mostly Books, Tucson Values Teachers and the Ben’s Bells Project.
-(Plus #ThisIsTucson and the Arizona Daily Star! 👋)
+(Plus #ThisIsTucson and the Arizona Daily Star!)

 “They (attendees) can expect most of what they would usually experience at the festival, at this year's festival, which is fantastic,” Morgan said.
 “The circus is coming back, we have 30 author venues, we have a few entertainment venues.
 So you know, a lot of the great stuff that they're used to seeing.”